 Here’s a quick recap of the steps:

-- Transferring images from Squarespace to WordPress using the Auto Upload Images plugin
+- Move images from Squarespace to WordPress using the Auto Upload Images plugin.

-- Point the Squarespace domain to WordPress by changing DNS details
+- Point the Squarespace domain to your WordPress site by changing DNS nameservers.

-- Fixing permalinks in WordPress to avoid losing website traffic
+- Fix permalinks in WordPress to avoid losing website traffic.

-- Getting started with WordPress as your go-to CMS
+- Get started with WordPress and get your new website ready.